Jones School Leadership

 Associate Dean of Degree Programs

-George Andrews is associate dean of degree programs and is responsibility for each of the MBA programs, the Career Management Center and the Office of Admissions.
+George Andrews is associate dean of degree programs and is responsible for each of the MBA programs, the Career Management Center and the Office of Admissions.
 Prior to joining the Jones School, he served as associate dean for evening MBA and weekend MBA programs at the University of Chicago Booth School of Business.
 At Booth, George led a series of innovative programmatic, student recruitment and development initiatives, increasing yield in the evening and weekend programs from 79 to 90 percent.
 He dramatically improved the win ratio versus the programs’ primary competitor and also had great success in improving both faculty and student satisfaction with the experience in his programs.

 George also served as executive director of the executive development programs William E. Simon School of Business at the University of Rochester.
 He started his career at Procter & Gamble as a section manager and spent the next 16 years in increasingly senior roles at Wyeth Pharmaceuticals and then Bausch & Lomb.
 George earned his MBA from the William E. Simon School of Business and his Bachelor of Science degree from Texas A&M.